|Nutrition Facts (per serving)|

 Toss with the 1/2 cup of shredded Parmesan cheese just before serving.
 Garnish with more Parmesan if desired.

 If you are a fan of butternut squash and would like to add a few new recipes to your repertoire, there are several interesting dishes to make with this delicious squash (in addition to soup!).
-Try butternut squash bake with cinnamon brown sugar crumb topping—the ideal side dish for kids who are reluctant to eat their vegetables.
+Try butternut squash bake with cinnamon brown sugar crumb topping.
+This is the ideal side dish for kids who are reluctant to eat their vegetables.
 Autumn sausage stew with butternut squash is fall in a dish and a comforting meal on a cold night.
 If you are looking for something simple, roasted butternut squash on its own is a tasty side dish that goes well with many main dish recipes.